Jonathankyau/Opinions-Social-Network/README.md

 </p>

-### Have you ever wanted to state your opinion and then have like no one be able to counter it?
-My friend, this app is for YOU.
-This is your time to shine.

 ## Description

 On Opinion, you can create an account, share your opinions, and look at the opinions of others.
 While you can't counter their opinions directly, you can give them a like if you are feeling that sweet sweet reinforcement of your own beliefs--or downvote them to eternity, up to you 😈